Littlemansmg/Pydump-Async/README.md

 It has various options like a nsfw filter and different viewing options

 ## Getting Started
-The bot is almost good enough for myself, then I need to make sure that I can seperate the NSFW content and create nsfw channels (just to be safe).
-5/31/18
+Bot is nearly complete, I just need to get a working url working for it.

 ## Current Functionality
 * Bot can access Reddit's json object of a subreddit.